garden-io/garden/docs/advanced/using-remote-sources.md

 ## Linking Remote Sources/Modules to Local Code

-If you have a local copy of your external source and want to be able to work on it and make changes, you can use the `link module|source` command.
+If you have a local copy of your external source and want to be able to work on it and make changes, you can use the `link` command.
 To link the `web-services` source from above, you would run:

 ```console
 garden link source web-services /local/path/to/web-services
 ```

 Now you can edit the local version of the `web-services` repository and it will work just the same as when you edit the main project.
-For example, if you run Garden in watch mode in the main project and update the local version of `web-services`, you'll see Garden pick up the changes and re-build and re-deploy the services from `web-services` repository.

-To unlink a remote source or module, simply run `garden unlink source|module <name-of-source>`.
+To unlink a remote source use the `unlink` command.
 For example:

 ```console
 garden unlink source web-services